CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

       # the target instance.
 This will probably be an external directory
       # like an NFS mount...
       input_directory: /tmp/replay/input
-      # Number or concurrent worker thread the loader worker will use
+      # Number of concurrent worker threads the loader worker will use
       # to load the bundle in the target instance
       input_threads: 6
       # Minimum classification that will be applied to each loaded bundle